MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 ### Parameters

 *`str`*\
-The source string whose elements are to be exchanged with those in the destination string.
+The source string whose elements are to be exchanged with the ones in the destination string.

 ### Remarks